someengineering/resoto.com/blog/2022/05-14-resotonotebook/index.md

 ### Heatmaps

 Resotonotebook comes with a library called [plotly](https://plotly.com/python/), which is capable of visualizing data in a variety of ways.

+A useful example is a heatmap.
+It makes it easy to spot outliers, for example when someone played around with an expensive cluster and forgot to shut it down.
+Then you can easily clean it up using resoto.
-Here we will use the [heatmap](https://plotly.com/python/2D-Histogram/) to visualize instances.

-Heatmaps are useful to see how the resources are clustered.
-Here is now a heatmap of the number of EC2 instances per core count per account looks like:
+Here we will use the [heatmap](https://plotly.com/python/2D-Histogram/) to visualize now the number instances per core count per accunt looke like.

 ![Heatmap](./img/plotly_heatmap.png)

-This heatmap makes it easy to spot outliers, for example when someone played around with an expensive cluster and forgot to shut it down.
-Then you can easily clean it up using resoto.

 ### Graphs